 4) Morley JE, Kaiser FE, Jonson LE.
 Male sexual function.
 In: Cassel CK, Riesenberg DE, Sorensen LB, Walsh JR, editors.
 Geriatric Medicine.
 New York: Springer-Verlag; 1990. p25670.

-The names of journals cited should be abbreviated according to the ‘International List of Periodical Title Word Abbreviations (Chemical Abstracts Service, Columbus, Ohio, USA, 1970)’.
+The names of journals cited should be abbreviated according to the style used for PubMed (https://pubmed.ncbi.nlm.nih.gov/).

-These should be labeled sequentially as Table 1, Table 2, etc. Each table should be numbered and titled, and cited in the text.
+These should be labeled sequentially as Table 1, Table 2, etc. Multiple sub-tables (Table 1a, Table 1b) are not allowed.
+Tables should be cited in the text consecutively.
 Reference to table footnotes should be made by means of Arabic numerals.
 Tables should not duplicate the content of the text.
 They should consist of at least two columns; columns should always have headings.
 Tables should have a brief footnote that identifies all abbreviations used.
-Authors should ensure that the data in the tables are consistent with those cited in the relevant places in the text, totals add up correctly, and percentages have been calculated correctly.
+Authors should ensure that the data in the tables are consistent with those cited in the text, particularly the totals and percentages are calculated correctly.